• Skip to main content

 expensive-custom-electric-guitar

-The reissue of old models is very successful.
+The reissue of old models can also result in crazy high prices.
 They can sell for exorbitant prices like a 1959 Les Paul from Gibson painted and prepared by Tom Murphy, the specialist in the reproduction of instruments like vintage and aging guitars.
-If you don’t want a reproduction but are looking for the original, the second-hand world is open to you.
-But beware – it is limitless!

 Used Guitars